evrythng/evrythng.js/README.md

 created it provides an appropriate API for the resources it can manage (see [API](#api) below).

-For `apiVersion:2` next scopes are avaliable:
+For `apiVersion:2` these scopes are avaliable:

 - `Operator`
-- `AccessToken`
+- `AccessToken`- AccessToken is a Scope type for the v2 API with the potential to manage any account resources, depending on the API key's permissions.
+It represents an API access for a specific purpose, instead of a type of Actor, such as an Operator.

-`Operator` and `AccessToken` scopes can have a different set of permissions, which is defined on [access policy](https://developers.evrythng.com/reference/access-policies-1) and assigned during creation of [operator access](https://developers.evrythng.com/reference/operator-access) and [access token](https://developers.evrythng.com/reference/access-tokens).
+`Operator` and `AccessToken` scopes can have a different set of permissions, which is defined in an [access policy](https://developers.evrythng.com/reference/access-policies) and assigned during creation of [operator access](https://developers.evrythng.com/reference/operator-access) and [access token](https://developers.evrythng.com/reference/access-tokens).

-For `apiVersion:1` next scopes are avaliable:
+For `apiVersion:1` these scopes are avaliable:

 - `Operator` - Highest level scope that can manage the account structure, all its resources and projects, etc.